zhxf2012/CropImageView/README.md

 To run the example project, clone the repo, and run.

 ## Requirements
-Xcode 11.5 and above
+* Xcode 11.5 and above
-iOS 13
-MacOS 10.15 and above
+* iOS 13  or MacOS 10.15 and above

 ## Installation